 A relevant aspect of post-1277 debates concerns the way in which divine omnipotence was deployed to reject specific Aristotelian teachings and spur counterfactual thinking.
 One of the condemnations, for example, prohibited denial of the existence of a vacuum (the vacuum, according to Aristotle, was an impossibility).
 It was argued, against Aristotle, that a vacuum was something that God could bring about if he so wished.
-Scientifically significant discussions about the nature of space were similarly prompted by theological reflection on divine omnipotence, divine omnipresence, and the spatial location of angels (Thijssen 2018; Bakker et al. 2018).
+Scientifically significant discussions about the nature of space were similarly prompted by theological reflection on divine omnipotence, divine omnipresence, and the spatial location of angels (Thijssen 2018; Bakker, Delphine, and Palmerino 2018).
 Theological considerations thus stimulated new and critical thinking about long-standing scientific orthodoxies.

 In the fourteenth century, a growing theological emphasis on the primacy of God’s will, characteristic of Franciscan thinkers, implied a different kind of relation between Creator and creation.
 Nature had previously been understood as an expression of God’s being.
 For thinkers such as Duns Scotus (c.1265–1308) and William of Ockham (c.1287–1347), creation instead became a contingent expression of the divine will.
 This theological ‘voluntarism’ would have a major impact on the emergence of modern science and, arguably, on the development of Western modernity itself (Foster 1934; Oakley 1961, 2019; Blumenberg 1985).